aerospike/aerospike-rest-gateway/docs/package-directions.md

 * `swagger.json` The swagger specification for the Rest API.
 * `api-doc.html` Generated HTML documentation for the API.
 * `as-rest-client##<VERSION>.jar` A `.jar` file to be deployed.
-* `stocks/` A directory containing our demo application.

 ## Installing and starting the Rest Client